mxlgv/KolibriDev/README.md

 # KolibriOS Developer Edition
 ### Description
-KolibriDev is a fork of the official version Kolibri OS, created to prove that development in the OS itself is possible!
+KolibriDev is a Kolibri OS distribution built to prove that development in the OS itself is possible!
 ### Differences from the official

 **Added:**